 Disney DAS Pass Description after May 19, 2024

-Prior to May 19, 2024 there were no descriptive terms listed around the term disability.
-It was implied that DAS passes were intended for any person with any type of disability that made waiting in a standard line difficult or not possible.
+Prior to May 19, 2024, there were no descriptive terms listed around the term disability.
+It was implied that DAS passes were intended for any person with any type of disability which made waiting in a standard line difficult or not possible.
 Disney did, however, update the phrasing to now say “due to a developmental disability like autism or similar.“

 Personal Experiences with Disney DAS Passes